THE Gibraltar Health Authority (GHA) has apologised after sending ‘insensitive’ cancer check-up appointments to deceased former patients.

 He continued: “The GHA will continue to look at ways procedures can be further enhanced, especially for appointments made six months to a year in advance for post-cancer treatments.”

-In one of the worst cases, Linda Olivares, 63, was left ‘hysterical’ after receiving a letter more than two years since her husband Anthony died of cancer, aged 57, in September 2014.
+In one of the worst cases, Linda Olivares, 63, was left ‘very upset’ after receiving a letter more than two years since her husband Anthony died of cancer, aged 57, in September 2014.

 The grandmother choked back tears as she showed the Olive Press the ‘insensitive’ letter, which contained information leaflets on colon cancer and a cancer testing kit.